Motorcycle Operations and Training

 The California Commission on POST is committed to the safety of law enforcement motorcycle personnel and their agencies.
 The following suggested guidelines and resources, developed and suggested by the Motor Officers Training and Operational Review for Safety (MOTORS) Advisory Group, can support and inform many aspects of motorcycle operations and training, with the primary goal of reducing the number of law enforcement motorcycle operators killed and injured in traffic collisions nationwide.

 These law enforcement motorcycle resources have been provided for viewer convenience.
 They are not intended to be comprehensive.
-Additional content suggestions may be directed to Janna Munk.

 POST Certified Law Enforcement Motorcycle Courses